FollyMaddy/RetroRun/README.md

 Issue with RetroRun => opening with other programs :

-On raspbian,  zip or some octet files will not open with other programs anymore if using RetroRun
+On raspbian,  zip or some octet files will not open with other programs anymore if using RetroRun.

 So if you want them to open with another program than RetroRun use option : open with !!!

 (tip : troublesome associations can be manually removed in the mimelist)

-On lubuntu,  zip or some octet files will open with the first associated programs
+On lubuntu,  zip or some octet files will open with the first associated programs.

 These additional associations are in /usr/share/applications/mimeinfo.cache and overrule associations in ~/.config/mimeapps.list